jesuscc1993/modding/faster-movement-speed/readme.md

 ## CREDITS

-Kudos to _ithinkandicode_ for his "Faster Movement" mod, which this one was based on.
+Kudos to _ithinkandicode_ for their "Faster Movement" mod, which this one was based on.
 I simply changed the speed increase and repacked the file.